 Cleanup ProgressIn late 1993, the United States Environmental Protection Agency (U.S. EPA) removed 683 drums of solids and 28 drums of liquids, containing creosote, PCP, and dioxins from the MacGillis & Gibbs Co. facility.
 These drums were taken to an offsite incinerator for disposal.
 In 1985, Bell Lumber & Pole Co. entered into a consent order with the Minnesota Pollution Control Agency (MPCA) to cleanup contaminated soils and groundwater.
 This cleanup was completed in 1992, except for long-term groundwater treatment.

-Additional actions have also been taken at the MacGillis & Gibbs facility.
 In December 1997, U.S. EPA completed construction of an onsite bioremediation treatment plant to treat a lighter-than-water groundwater contaminant plume, and cleaned and removed abandoned process tanks and associated sludges and residues.
 U.S. EPA completed solidification of metals-contaminated soils in February 1998 and disposed of the soils in an offsite landfill.
 In fall 1999, U.S. EPA completed the construction of the majority of groundwater collection and treatment facilities to address the dissolved organic and metals contaminant plume which extends into offsite areas.

 A record of decision (ROD) amendment was completed in September 1999 for the organic-contaminated soils and debris at the MacGillis & Gibbs Co. facility.
 MPCA began construction of the amended remedial action in spring 2000 and completed it in fall 2001.

-A third five-year review report was completed in June 2011.
+Five-year reviews were completed in 2001, 2006.
+The third five-year review report was completed in June 2011.
 It concluded that the remedy is protective in the short-term and that there is no evidence of current exposures.
 It also concluded that in order to be protective in the long-term, groundwater cleanup standards must be met.